South Carolina

 South Carolina Data Privacy Laws: Breach Notification & Consumer Rights (2026)

 South Carolina takes a sectoral approach to data privacy.
 The state has not enacted a comprehensive consumer data privacy statute that grants residents broad rights over their personal data.
-Instead, South Carolina protects personal information through a combination of breach notification requirements, insurance industry regulations, identity theft protections, and federal law.
+Instead, South Carolina protects personal information through a combination of breach notification requirements, insurance industry cybersecurity mandates, identity theft protections, a newly enacted intimate-image statute, and federal law.

-This guide covers every major data privacy protection available to South Carolina residents as of March 2026.
-It explains the state's breach notification law, the Insurance Data Security Act, consumer protection statutes, the federal framework that applies in South Carolina, and answers to common questions about data privacy rights in the Palmetto State.
+This guide covers every major data privacy protection available to South Carolina residents as of May 2026.
+It explains the state's breach notification law, the Insurance Data Security Act, consumer protection statutes, the 2025 intimate-image law, the federal framework that applies in South Carolina, and answers to common questions about data privacy rights in the Palmetto State.

 Who Must Comply